Battlefield 2: Vehicles

-The various forces still use the trademark feature of the Battlefield series – the large stable of vehicles that any player can climb into and control.
+Battlefield 2 continues the series’ signature vehicle-based gameplay, allowing players to enter and control a wide variety of vehicles.
 There are many different types of vehicles playable in Battlefield 2, all based on real-life vehicles used by the militaries of different countries.

-In contrast to Battlefield 1942, Battlefield 2 has only one purely water-based vehicle, the rigid-inflatable boat; however, the BTR-90, the MEC APC, can travel in water as well as the LAV-25 and the WZ 551, the USMC and PLA equivalents, respectively.
-The developers tried to design the game so that every vehicle would be weak to another type of vehicle, intending to create a situation similar to a game of rock-paper-scissors.
+In contrast to Battlefield 1942, Battlefield 2 has only one purely water-based vehicle, the rigid-inflatable boat; however, the three APCs can travel in water as well.
+The game was designed with a counterbalance system in which each vehicle type has specific vulnerabilities, creating a dynamic similar to rock-paper-scissors.
 For example, mobile anti-air was intended to effectively destroy helicopters, but are vulnerable against opposing tanks.
 Included within this relationship are stationary defenses such as light machine guns and anti-aircraft/TOW emplacements.
 The availability and number of certain vehicles are dependent on the map and its size as well as control points captured.
 Also, more vehicles become available to be used on the maps of expansion/booster packs. (see Maps).
 The USS Essex is the only naval ship featured in BF2, featuring two spawn points and aircraft spawn points, and is not drivable or destroyable, except for its Phalanx turrets.